With an assortment of recycled materials, you can use these low-cost DIY greenhouse ideas to serve double-duty as home heating, guesthouse, and more.

 It all started with an ugly aluminum shed with broken doors — an antique eyesore from our friend Ed Hannity’s childhood days.
 Now that Ed is 58 years old, it was time for a new, improved structure — a greenhouse for gardening and a workshop to call his own.

 Ed’s time is consumed by his job and doing things for other people.
-My husband, Bob, and I are home designers, so we decided to build a greenhouse for Ed hoping to surprise him.
+My husband, Bob, and I are home designers, so we decided to build a cold weather greenhouse for Ed hoping to surprise him.
 We built the structure at our house, disassembled it, and delivered it on a car trailer to Ed’s house.
-We used recycled materials as much as possible, and found many materials online at low cost or for free.
-After friends and relatives learned what we were planning, it seemed everyone had some sort of building material they were thrilled to get rid of.

 The toolshed area keeps everything in order and within reach.
 The greenhouse portion and potting bench create a great space to nurture new plants and to overwinter hanging baskets.
 It’s convenient, and a pleasant place to spend time.
-We also saved many materials from ending up in the landfill.— Robin Anderson
+We also saved many materials from ending up in the landfill. — Robin Anderson

 An Efficient Lean-to Greenhouse